Skip to content

 self.cog_layer_dict[layer_name]["xds"] = source

-self.cog_layer_dict[layer_name]["type"] = "PACE"
+self.cog_layer_dict[layer_name]["hyper"] = "PACE"

-add_raster(self, source, indexes=None, colormap=None, vmin=None, vmax=None, nodata=None, attribution=None, layer_name='Raster', zoom_to_layer=True, visible=True, array_args={}, **kwargs)
+add_raster(self, source, indexes=None, colormap=None, vmin=None, vmax=None, nodata=None, attribution=None, layer_name='Raster', layer_index=None, zoom_to_layer=True, visible=True, opacity=1.0, array_args=None, client_args={'cors_all': False}, open_args=None, **kwargs)

 Add a local raster dataset to the map.
 If you are using this function in JupyterHub on a remote server (e.g., Binder, Microsoft Planetary Computer) and if the raster does not render properly, try installing jupyter-server-proxy using pip install jupyter-server-proxy, then running the following code before calling this function.
 For more info, see https://bit.ly/3JbmF93.